 In connection with Mr. Roberts' termination of employment, the Company entered into a separation, release and consulting agreement with Mr. Roberts, dated November 1, 2023 (the "Consulting Agreement").
 In accordance with his existing employment agreement, dated March 9, 2022, the Consulting Agreement provides that Mr. Roberts will receive continued payment of his base salary of \$700,000 for one year and a pro-rata portion of any annual bonus earned for the year of termination based on performance.
 In addition, to help facilitate the transition from Mr. Roberts to Ms. Hollandsworth, the Company retained Mr. Roberts as a consultant from November 4, 2023 through December 28, 2023.
-Pursuant to the Consulting Agreement, Mr. Roberts is entitled to a gross payment of \$53,846, and the Company is extending the exercise period for all stock options vested as of the date of his termination of employment ("Vested Options") such that the Vested Options will remain exercisable until the earliest of (1) the three-year anniversary of the date of any termination of the Vested Options as a result of any corporate transaction provided for under the equity plan under which the Vested Options were awarded.
+Pursuant to the Consulting Agreement, Mr. Roberts is entitled to a gross payment of \$53,846, and the Company is extending the exercise period for all stock options vested as of the date of his termination of employment ("Vested Options") such that the Vested Options will remain exercisable until the earliest of (1) the three-year anniversary of the date of his termination of employment, (2) the normal expiration date of the applicable Vested Options, and (3) the date of any termination of the Vested Options as a result of any corporate transaction provided for under the equity plan under which the Vested Options were awarded.
 Mr. Roberts will also be entitled to reimbursement of his premiums charged to continue medical coverage pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985 (commonly known as COBRA) through April 30, 2024.